javipolo/redhat-pocs/ztp-day1-and-day2/README.md

 EOF
 ```

-# We need assisted-installer DNS entry so ztp machines can access assisted-service for installation purposes
+### IMPORTANT: We need assisted-installer DNS entry so ztp machines can access assisted-service for installation purposes

-# Create spoke cluster
+# Creation of spoke cluster

+### Main cluster's CRs

 In AgentClusterInstall we define the spoke cluster configuration
 in imageSetRef we put the reference to the ClusterImageSet resource that defines the openshift release that we want to install